-If you’re experiencing any of the symptoms above, or you’re not sure if you have tinnitus, then give a Hometown Hearing Centre nearest you a call today.
+If you’re experiencing any of the symptoms above, or you’re not sure if you have tinnitus, then give the Hometown Hearing Centre nearest you a call today.
 You can schedule your FREE hearing exam and discover potential relief for your hearing issues.

 Our hearing specialists want to better understand your unique circumstances before we schedule an appointment.

 COMPLETE THE FORM BELOW FOR A CALL BACK